Buttigieg to return to Dubuque for town hall event

 Presidential candidate Pete Buttigieg will return to Dubuque for a campaign event next week.

 Buttigieg, the Democratic former mayor of South Bend, Ind., will hold a town hall at 10 a.m.
 Wednesday, Jan.
-22, at the University of Dubuque Myers Center, 445 N. Algona St. To RSVP to the event, visit https://bit.ly/3ahc5Ky.
+22, at University of Dubuque’s Myers Center, 445 N. Algona St. To RSVP to the event, visit https://bit.ly/3ahc5Ky.

 Buttigieg has made multiple trips to Dubuque during his campaign, once viewed as a longshot bid to secure his party’s nomination to challenge President Donald Trump in November.

-However, Buttigieg has steadily risen in the polls and is considered one of top contenders ahead of the Feb.
-3 Iowa Caucus.
+However, Buttigieg has steadily risen in the polls and is considered one of the top contenders ahead of the Feb.
+3 Iowa caucuses.